 Efficient and safe operation of the Observatory requires substantial flexibility in target selection.
-A result of this requirement near the end of a cycle may be the need to advance some observations selected by peer review before the normal beginning of the next cycle.
+A result of this requirement near the end of a cycle may be the need to advance some observations selected by the peer review process before the normal beginning of the next cycle.
 In such cases the relevant observers will be contacted by the CXC to request an early detailed check of observing parameters, possibly at short notice.